MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/printerextension/ne-printerextension-tagprintjobstatus.md

  - PrintJobStatus
 ---

-# tagPrintJobStatus enumeration

 ## -description

-This enumeration is a one-to-one mapping to the spooler flags suppled in the JOB_INFO_X structures.
+This enumeration is a one-to-one mapping to the spooler flags supplied in the JOB_INFO_X structures.

-For example, <a href="/windows/win32/printdocs/job-info-1">JOB_INFO_1</a> has the same set of status flags as shown in the following list.
+For example, [JOB_INFO_1](/windows/win32/printdocs/job-info-1) has the same set of status flags as shown in the following list.

 ## -enum-fields